by Ba Feng-ku, Asia Correspondent, Dragon City Journal

 The chiceken and his savior plan to write a book about their experience and will devote the royalties to a new organization devoted to exposing the tragedy of French rubber chicken-snatching in China,” Clapp said.
 “It’s big.
 We’re also planning to do a screenplay about a rubber chicken that is a kung fu master.
 Think Bruce Lee in a chicken suit.
 I believe Chuck can star in his own story, once he gets back on his feet.”
 It was clear that a brotherly human-poultry bond had begun to form, and a new day in Franco-American relations.

-De Coqauvin, who, from a certain angle and in very low light, bears a slight resemblance to the late actor Claude Raines, looked up at the professor, who, from a certain angle and in a completely-dark room could be mistaken for actor George Clooney, and summed it up well.
+De Coqauvin, who, from a certain angle and in very low light, bears a slight resemblance to the late actor Claude Raines, looked up at the professor, who, from a certain angle and in a completely-dark room could be mistaken for actor Humphrey Bogart, and summed it up well.
 “Zis could ze beginning of une beautiful friendship,” he said, looking down at his bandaged feet.

 Listen to Chuck Anthem